NBizzell/Visual-Pi-ser/README.md

 ![Cutting the lens free](/images/cutlens.jpg)

 Once the lens is free to move turn the lens anticlockwise to make the area in focus closer to the camera.
-To do this it is best to set the camera running and keep testing the focus unti it is correct.
-Once you are happy with the focual distance of the camera then fix it back into the case.
+To do this it is best to set the camera running and keep testing the focus until it is correct.
+Once you are happy with the focal distance of the camera then fix it back into the case.

 ### Warning!!!